-On Wednesday 10 December 2014 the College welcomed almost 1,000 guests to hear Professor Jim Al-Khalili, Presenter of The Life Scientific on Radio 4, British scientist and author, deliver the inaugural EPS Christmas Lecture.
+On Tuesday 8 December 2015 the College welcomed over 650 guests to hear Professor Mark Midowonik, materials scientist and engineer, broadcaster and author, deliver the second annual EPS Christmas Lecture.

 The lecture has been recorded in full for your enjoyment: